aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 432, in test_type_error14
+      File "TESTS:\runtime\test_type_error.py", line 417, in test_type_error14
         fn(1)
     TypeError: fn() missing 2 required positional arguments: 'b' and 'c'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You apparently have called the function 'fn()' with fewer positional arguments than it requires (2 missing).

-    Exception raised on line 432 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 417 of file TESTS:\runtime\test_type_error.py.

-       430:
+       415:
-       431:     try:
+       416:     try:
-    -->432:         fn(1)
+    -->417:         fn(1)
-       433:     except Exception as e:
+       418:     except Exception as e:

             fn: <function fn> from test_type_error14